UKCloud/documentation/articles/vmware/vmw-how-change-ipsec-vpn-api.md

 9. To submit the new configuration, click **Send**.

-10. The status of the edge gateway as viewed from vCloud Director will briefly show as **Updating Configuration**.
+10. The status of the edge gateway as viewed from vCloud Director/VMware Cloud Director will briefly show as **Updating Configuration**.
 Once this process has completed, right click the edge gateway and select **Configure Services**.

 11. In the *Configure Services* window select the **VPN** tab.